fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ]
 ```

-The named volume still stored in your local filesystem but figuring out <i>where</i> may not be as trivial as with the previous option.
+The named volume is still stored in your local filesystem but figuring out <i>where</i> may not be as trivial as with the previous option.

 </div>